chrisjsewell/markdown-it-pyrs/README.md

 Open issue upstream:

 - no `text_join` rule (to join adjacent `text` and `text_special` tokens)
+- `heading_anchors` plugin does not allow for e.g. GitHub format where non-uniqueness is resolved by appending `-1`, `-2`, etc, and also removal of image text
 - Capture reference nodes
 - Capture link reference definitions
 - Turn off code rule (and thus remove indent limit)